-New medical device legislation demands increased supervision of software
+Medical device legislation demands increased supervision of software

-New EU regulation increases checks of high-risk apps and their clinical functionality and makes it harder for software developers to launch products.
+EU regulation increases checks of high-risk apps and their clinical functionality and makes it harder for software developers to launch products.

 An increasing number of software products for healthcare professionals and for patients, gain a foothold in the healthcare sector.
 However, to get any real benefit from the software it is important to be able to distinguish between good, effective apps and less good, and possibly also less secure apps.
 We are thus seeing an increasing focus from several sides towards assessment of the quality of such software.
-In the coming EU regulation (EU) 2017/745 on medical devices there is a focus on numerous software applications, and the legal requirements for marketing software with a medical purpose have been tightened.
+The EU regulation (EU) 2017/745 on medical devices there is a focus on numerous software applications, and the legal requirements for marketing software with a medical purpose have been tightened.

 Amended risk profiles